The People of Gibraltar

 However, it didn’t take me long to learn that well-known maxim of army life - never volunteer for anything.
 Unfortunately, it was very easy to find oneself having volunteered for something without actually having done so.

-So it was that on one memorable occasion several squaddies - including yours truly - “volunteered” to go on a caving expedition that involved exploring a section of what is today known as “New St Michael’s Cave” but which was then confusingly referred to as “Lower St. Michael’s Cave” – in other words part of the old one.
+So it was that on one memorable occasion several squaddies - including yours truly - “volunteered” to go on a caving expedition that involved exploring a section of what I think is today known as “New St Michael’s Cave” but which was then confusingly referred to as “Lower St. Michael’s Cave”.
+In other words part of the old one.
 The most important thing to bear in mind is that this was not the famous one that most tourists visit today.
-This was a new one that had been discovered in 1942.
+This was a "new" one that had been discovered in 1942.
 Entry was under the strict control of the military and in the 1950s very few civilians had ever been allowed in.

 The cave was unlit in 1957 and was much more overwhelming and far less appealing than I am sure it is today.